polkadot-developers/knowledgebase/current/runtime/storage.md

 blockchain's runtime storage.
 One thing that will be important to understand before proceeding is that the Substrate runtime storage APIs are layers of abstraction that have been built upon a simple key-value database.
 When you use the Substrate RPC to query runtime storage, you only need to provide a single piece of information: the storage key.
-The rest of this section will go over the basics of how to calculate storage keys for the different types of storage items.
-If you'd like to learn more about how Substrate uses a key-value database to implement the different kinds of storage items, refer to [the advanced storage documentation](../advanced/storage).
+The rest of this section will go over the basics of how to calculate storage keys for the different types of Storage Items.
+If you'd like to learn more about how Substrate uses a key-value database to implement the different kinds of Storage Items, refer to [the advanced storage documentation](../advanced/storage).

 ### Storage Value Keys